SiFli SDK RF Test Guide

 msh > bt_rftest btstop

-The test parameters of the bt_rftest subcommands (channel, packet type, length, power) are fixed values inside the SDK.
+The test parameters of the bt_rftest subcommands (channel, packet type, length, power) are fixed inside the SDK.
 To adjust them, refer to the bt_rftest() implementation in SiFli-SDK/middleware/bluetooth/service/common/bf0_bt_common.c and define your own parameterized subcommands.

-3.5 Complete API usage example
+3.5 Complete API Usage Example

 #include "bf0_ble_common.h"